- Undergraduate Admissions+

 Pembroke’s undergraduates studying STEM subjects are eligible to apply for the Rokos Awards, intended to support students looking to enhance their studies and scientific knowledge.

-This opportunity is open to undergraduates studying Biochemistry, Biology, Chemistry, Engineering, Experimental Psychology, PPL, Mathematics, Physics, or Pre-clinical medicine.
+This opportunity is open to all non-finalist undergraduates studying Biochemistry, Biology, Chemistry, Engineering, Experimental Psychology, PPL, Mathematics, Physics, or Pre-clinical medicine.

-The Rokos Awards meet the full cost of students undertaking academic summer internships in Oxford, including free accommodation in Pembroke.
+The Rokos Awards meet the full cost of students undertaking academic summer internships in Oxford, including free accommodation in Pembroke (subject to availability, Aug-Sept only).
 Up to £1000 for academic expenses and £800 for personal expenses is available.